 This was originally written by C. S. Lewis.
-The title was “Living In An Atomic Age” and it was written after the atomic bomb and been invented.
+The title was “Living In An Atomic Age” and it was written after the atomic bomb had been invented.
 Lots of people were terrified.
 They lived in fear everyday.
-So what I did is modify it.
+So what I did is modify essay, so that it applies to a pandemic.
 Instead of the atomic age, I changed it to “The Pandemic Age”.

 With apologies to C.S.
 Lewis